What is Public Health?

 When are MPH courses offered?

-All MPH core courses are offered in the evening to accommodate students who work.
-Courses are only offered in the Fall and Spring semesters.
-There are no summer courses at this time.
+All MPH foundational courses are offered in the evening to accommodate students who work.
+Summer offerings include PH 794, PH 720, and PH 741.
 See the curriculum page for information on course offerings and schedules.
 Current students are encouraged to talk with their faculty advisor for the most up-to-date information on course offerings.

 Does the MPH program accommodate distance learners?